Adibvafa/N_Queens/README.md

-# Solving N_Queens Using Various Algorithms in Python
+# Algorithmic Approach to Solving N-Queens Problem - Python

 The N_Queens problem is a classic problem that lends itself to local search algorithms.
 In this problem, N queens are placed on an N × N chessboard, one queen per column.
 We assume that each queen can only move vertically (Up or Down) within her residence column.
 You can find more information about the problem in this [Wikipedia article](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
 An example solution for an 8 x 8 chessboard is shown: